 For those of you more curious about fireballs, please follow the articles and links below…

-Most meteors seen in the course of an observing session are faint ones.
+I you are familiar with viewing meteors then you will know that most meteors seen in the course of an observing session are faint ones.
 Only a small fraction exceed magnitude 0 which are caused by millimeter-sized meteoroids.
 About one in 1,200 observed meteors becomes brighter than -5 mag, while only one in 12,000 reaches -8 mag (Rendtel and Knöfel, 1989).
-Bright meteors are called fireballs.

 The definition of a fireball is somewhat arbitrary and in the literature the required minimum magnitude varies between about -2 mag to -6 mag.
 In the IMO Fireball Data Center (FIDAC), we regard meteors of at least apparent magnitude -3 mag (corrected for zenith position) as fireballs.
 By zenithal magnitude we mean the brightness the meteor would have if it had appeared in the zenith of the observing site.
 As an example, a meteor appearing like -1 mag may actually be a fireball if it moves only a few degrees above the horizon.
 The apparent brightness decreases with the square of the distance between object and observer, and furthermore, the absorption of the light is proportional to the optical path length as well.
 In the case of a near-horizon meteor, the distance to the observer is very large resulting in a strong reduction of the apparent brightness.